-The Media Anthropology Center of Excellence (KOMA) is funded by the “Pro-Exzellenz” program of the state of Thuringia and advances an innovative and interdisciplinary media anthropology, focusing on the study of mediality and the conditions and constitution of human existence by media.
-Research is centered on the concept of anthropomediality, referring to the acknowledgement of humans and media being fundamentally entangled, prior to any distinction between them.
-This view replaces both the media apriori and the anthropological apriori, which, in their opposition, have historically determined much of the discourse.
+The Media Anthropology Center of Excellence (KOMA) was funded by the “Pro-Exzellenz” program of the state of Thuringia and advances an innovative and interdisciplinary media anthropology, focusing on the study of mediality and the conditions and constitution of human existence by media.
+Research was centered on the concept of anthropomediality, referring to the acknowledgement of humans and media being fundamentally entangled, prior to any distinction between them.
+This view replaced both the media apriori and the anthropological apriori, which, in their opposition, have historically determined much of the discourse.

 Media anthropology aims at developing concepts and perspectives that no longer assume a static and given nature of the human being or of media, but instead engage with their more operative and relational aspects.
 As humans do not exist per se, an emphasis lies on examining forms of human existence that are always already (a) deeply temporal processes and (b) inexorably plural.
 Interest thus shifts to the various cultural, topographical, technical, historical, social, discursive, and other media formats in which human existences are embedded and realized.
 On a theoretical level they are reflected as being produced as well as transformed and transposed in and with media.
 With this, entities that were previously excluded by the framework of anthropological theory become possible objects of study.
 Examples of this are media artifacts such as data and data files, celebrities and fictional worlds, ghosts and hybrid beings, but also constellations of past and future, and various strategies of inclusion and exclusion in a dispositif.
 The concept of anthropomediality is concerned with incorporating, examining and theoretically re-locating such and similar instances.